300 Years of Handmade Quality

 In 2019, Georges Vanacker became the sole proprietor of Belgian Shoes and entrusted his three daughters, Barbara, Vanessa and Sarah to run operations, manufacturing and sales.
 The Vanacker sisters are implementing a transfiguration of the brand through a boutique renovation, omnipresent media platform introduction, and streamlined shopping experience to create a customer centric approach to the business, all the while conserving the integrity and rarity of the brand.

-Belgian Shoes are sold exclusively in their New York boutique and wholesale a limited selection with Nicholas Haslam in London.
+Belgian Shoes are sold exclusively in their New York boutique.
 The signature styles; Mr. Casual and Midinette are a unique design of an unstructured loafer that is sewed inside out and then hand turned after completion to create the shoe that you see today.
 The key to shoes’ success is their indisputable comfort, which is achieved through their simple, hand-finished construction.
 Each insole is hand sewn, over a light filling of, “piano hair” by skilled craftswomen, who work out of their homes in the Belgian countryside.
 The signature bow in the vamp is the finishing touch, tied by a unique and qualified Belgian artisan.
 To ensure a proper fit, you are required to wear the shoe outdoors, in dry conditions, where it will mold to your foot.
 After molding, a rubber corrugated sole is to be applied to protect the leather from the elements and extend the life of the shoe.

 Belgian Shoes come in both women and men’s, in the following styles for women – Midinette, Travelette, Juliette and the Elle.
 The men’s styles are – Mr. Casual, Traveler, Lui and the Henri.
 The shoes are available in 4 widths – narrow, medium, wide and +wide.
 They are available in a wide variety of colors in leather, embossed leather, wool – solid and yarn dyed patterns, velvet and linen.
 Custom orders are also available for specific colors, skins and fabric which take approximately 12 weeks to complete.